JohnDCode/JohnDCode.github.io/_posts/2025-08-01-My-CyberPatriot-Experience.md

 #### Account / Local / Uncat Policies

+I created a [video](https://drive.google.com/file/d/1Sl-aMEuGUzrtcZi2QMhuVwlt5QjpeJr-/view?usp=sharing) a few years ago of me describing this process, but I'll briefly describe it here.

+To remediate policy vulnerabilities, I created GPO backups of machines in several states, the two most important of which being:

+- A baseline system
+- A completely secured system (secured in accordance with CIS benchmarks and STIGs)

+Then I would use the tools from [Microsoft's Security Toolkit](https://www.microsoft.com/en-us/download/details.aspx?id=55319) to compare the state of the system to those policy backups and import various GPOs.

+For miscellaneously uncat settings, that requires a bit more manual combing.
+There are basic things I outline in my attack plan such as remote management, file shares, etc. but manually searching for uncat vulnerabilities was a luxury I oftentimes did not have time for.

 #### Service Auditing

+For service auditing as CyberPatriot scores it, you really only need to scratch the surface.
+You can simply look through services.msc and most likely identify all of the large vulnerabilities.
+Here is another list of the common ones:

+- Startup Type of critical/prohibited Services
+- State of critical/prohibited Services
+- Recovery Actions for critical/prohibited Services

+Oftentimes the image creators will manually corrupt services by changing the registry keys for each corresponding service in ```Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services``` so I created a script to diff these keys to a hardened system and then automatically imported any keys/values that needed remediation.
+You can even manually diff hardened to system (competition system) keys with tools like [Beyond Compare](https://www.scootersoftware.com/).

 #### Defensive Countermeasures

+Once again, I am disappointed in the way CyberPatriot approaches this category.
+Oftentimes points are simply awarded for basic vulnerabilities, such as simple firewall settings, but occasionally niche defender or firewall settings.
+One example is enabling Memory Access Protection (CP 17 States).

+I simply imported Defender and Firewall configurations with a script.
+I also had automatic diff tools that identified anything that had been misconfigured by the image creators, which were oftentimes handy for forensics questions.

 #### Prohibited Files / Unwanted Software

+You can see my attack plan for all the manual checks I did for this, but the best tool that I used for this was what I called my "FSB" script (File System Baseline).
+This script used C and Powershell to efficiently baseline and hash an entire NTFS, store it as a backup, and then could diff a new NTFS to the backup.
+The important aspect of this tool was that it saved file metadata to avoid false positives.
+Not all Windows file systems are identical, so it's easy to spot differences that may seem to be prohibited files or unwanted software but are simply system files.
+This was extremely effective.
+After fully developing this tool, I rarely missed vulnerabilities within the NTFS.

 #### Malware

+In addition to the FSB script I described above, I also used tools like sfc, MalwareBytes, etc. The malware on the systems was typically pretty clear.
+Executables titled things like "netcat.exe" in System32 were pretty easy to spot.
+My number 1 recommendation for this section is baselining.

 #### Application Security

+This is where things get tricky.
+"Technically" the image creators can make the images serve any enterprise purpose.
+The images could be the company web server, the company database, the company domain controller, etc. My strategy was simply to cover my bases.
+In semifinals, it's likely that there will not be the same type of critical service on more than one box (i.e no more than one web server).
+So work with your teammates to make configurations for all critical services you can think of and then share them.

+However, keep in mind that in the later rounds, there will most likely be some very niche critical services that you will be tasked to secure.
+Practicing creating critical service configurations and identifying common vulnerabilities will help you when you have to secure something you haven't seen before.

+Here are the [hardneing guides](https://docs.google.com/document/d/1z69uIWYs_orCiLqzFuUV3pqw2h9F7lJrOI_xt9gagSk/edit?usp=sharing) I prepared for my final round of competition.

+### Thank You

+I wrote this post as a way to have some sort of closure on my 3 years in CyberPatriot.
+For those 3 years, I would like to thank the community and Matthias Lee, Lucas Bergman, and Luke Baker for their amazing help as teammates and friends.
+It's been a great ride

+- St3wart, Johnathan Abraham Lincoln St3wart Abe (Thanks Landon)